Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 • Pregnancy

-• Having scleroderma or another connective tissue disorder that affect the smooth muscle tissue of the LES
+• Having scleroderma or another connective tissue disorder that affects the smooth muscle tissue of the LES

 • Delayed stomach emptying, which is a condition in which food stays in your stomach longer than it should